 Any individual making a report or expressing concern to the University will be heard in good faith.
 However, intentionally providing false or inaccurate information or records to the University or local authorities is grounds for immediate suspension or dismissal; as is providing a false report of an emergency and/or University policy violation.
-See the University's Providing False Information and/or Withholding Information policy <a href="https://example.com/here/beta/false-life-talse-life
+See the University's Providing False Information and/or Withholding Information policy here.

 VI.
 Additional Reporting Requirements for Employees and Volunteers.
-Immediately upon learning of potential hazing, all administrators, employees, faculty members, teachers, consultants, alumni and volunteers of any student organization, who are acting in an official and professional capacity who receive a complaint of hazing or who observes or learns of conduct that is reasonably believed to be in violation of this Policy is required to report the alleged conduct to the Associate Vice President for Safety & Wellness.
+Immediately upon learning of potential hazing, all administrators, employees, faculty members, teachers, consultants, alumni and volunteers of any Registered Student Organization, who are acting in an official and professional capacity who receive a complaint of hazing or who observes or learns of conduct that is reasonably believed to be in violation of this Policy is required to report the alleged conduct to the Associate Vice President for Safety & Wellness.